finercoder/KADOS/m5/README.md

 kernel.c
 ==============
+- On boot, the kernel prints an ASCII logo.
 - The kernel.c file makes an interrupt (interrupt 0x21) and starts our shell in its own process.
 - It can run up to 8 process at a time through a scheduler using round robin
 - It also defines such functions as printString(), readString(), mod(), div(), readSector(), and other utilities.